 - Robust: The website can be accessed through a variety of technologies and internet browsers.

-While websites are not required to meet all 38 criterion (again, these are only guidelines—not laws), you should strive to be as compliant as possible with these recommendations to ensure that your healthcare organization's digital presence is not unwelcoming toward people with disabilities.
+While websites are not required to meet all 38 criterion (again, these are only guidelines—not laws), you should strive to be as compliant as possible with these recommendations to ensure that your healthcare digital marketing efforts are not unwelcoming toward people with disabilities.